Dhivakar-k24/Cybersecurity-Project/README.md

 The project is useful for:

-Cybersecurity learning,
+Cybersecurity learning

-Text classification practice,
+Text classification practice

 Real-world ML model deployment.